 Advocating on Behalf of Histology Professionals

-Over the past two years, NSH and its allies have voiced concerns on several key issues including:
+Over the past several years, NSH and its allies have voiced concerns on several key issues including:

 Histology Representation Under CLIA